Event Policies

 • Evaluate your own health and that of people you are in close contact with; contact the meeting/event organizers if you have concerns.

-Follow guidance for everyday preventive actions to help prevent the spread of respiratory viruses including:
+Everyday guidance to prevent the spread of respiratory illnesses include:

 • Washing hands often with soap and water for at least 20 seconds, or an alcohol-based sanitizer with at least 60% alcohol.